-The investment type you select to invest in the Nikkei 225 will depend on multiple factors, such as how much each approach charges in terms of transaction fees, and the quality and quantity of investment advice you feel you need in order to succeed.
-The following is a rundown of some of the top methods that you can use to invest in the Nikkei 225 Index:
+The investment type you select will depend on multiple factors, such as how much each approach charges in terms of transaction fees, and the quality and quantity of investment advice you feel you need in order to succeed.
+The following is a rundown of some of the top methods that you can use:

 An ETF (which stands for exchange-traded fund) is an investment fund that’s traded on a stock exchange during regular stock market hours, the same way individual stocks are.
 Unlike individual stocks, however, ETFs consist of a collection of assets such as bonds or commodities, or a collection of stocks such as the stocks you’ll find in the Nikkei 225.
 A Nikkei 225 Index ETF gives you access to a large, diversified batch of stocks, without having to pay high transaction or management fees, and with the flexibility of being able to sell your investment at any point in the day’s trading.

 If you want to focus on the top-performing stocks in the Nikkei 225 Index, you can buy Nikkei stocks (each one of them) in separate trades.
 This allows you to evaluate each stock, then sell to reduce your holdings until you own only the index’s top-performing stocks.